brenderi/typescript-training-playground/README.md

 6. Set the corresponding color swatches in the HTML view to the string produced by the function written in step (4).

-7. Write a function that computes the various combinations of those colors:
+Looking at the RGB representations of red, green, and blue, what would you expect the combinations of those full intensity colors to be?
    - [ ] red and green
    - [ ] green and blue
    - [ ] blue and red
    - [ ] red and green and blue

+7. Write a function that produces the expected results.

-The hex and rgb formats are explicit about the common components of CSS colors and visible light: red, green, and blue.
+The HEX and RGB formats are explicit about the primary components of CSS colors and visible light: red, green, and blue.
 A color can be represented as a combination:

 `C = rR + gG + bB` where `r`, `g`, and `b` are the intensities of red, green, and blue.